It can happen to every dog owner.

 Legally, there are certain distinctions to make when our dog (supposedly) injured someone, and it's helpful that you know of these even if you were to seek paid-for legal advice:

-It is not the purpose of this MYGERMANSHEPHERD PERIODICAL or indeed our organization to give legal advice, and every incident would need to be looked at individually and in detail anyway.
+It is not the purpose of this MYGERMANSHEPHERD PERIODICAL or indeed the breed rescue organization to give legal advice, and every incident would need to be looked at individually and in detail anyway.

-Best practice to react when we saw that our dog injured someone
+Best practice to react when we witnessed that our dog injured someone

 This means we know for sure that any claim of the victim would be real, not fake.